Leadership Team

 Shawn Ryan started at Ecostudies as a Conservation Science Intern through the Veterans Conservation Corps before moving to his current role as the Shared Resources Specialist.
 He primarily focuses on prairie restoration practices, including conservation grazing, non-native plant species management, herbicide treatments, and prescribed burning.
 Before joining the Ecostudies team, Shawn served 12 years in the Army as a vehicle mechanic and shop manager.
 He hopes to utilize his mechanical background to help build more efficient and effective conservation practices, along with learning a new skillset in the conservation field.
 During his free time, Shawn enjoys hiking and camping with his family as well as photography and building/fabricating.

 Kyra is a recent transplant in western Washington, hailing from the forests of the Northeast.
 They received their bachelor’s degree in Environmental Studies & Natural Systems at the SUNY College of Environmental Science and Forestry in Syracuse, NY.
-Kyra spent the summer season of 2022 learning and teaching ethnobotany and herbalism in the lowland forests of the Puget Sound and has been in love with this corner of the world ever since.
-Kyra’s deep desire to create harmonious relationships with other-than-human kin has brought them to intern and work with land trusts, organic and permaculture farms, environmental education camps and nonprofit organizations in New York, Connecticut, and Washington.
-Kyra is very interested in co-creation, community, and regeneration within ecosystems and among fellow humans and can’t wait to put those values into practice through their position as Restoration & Outreach Coordinator at Ecostudies!
+Kyra spent the summer season of 2022 learning and teaching ethnobotany and herbalism in the Salish lowlands and has been in love with this corner of the world ever since.
+Kyra’s desire to create harmonious relationships with other-than-human kin has brought them to intern and work with land trusts, organic and permaculture farms, environmental education camps and nonprofit organizations in New York, Connecticut, and Washington.
+Kyra is very interested in cultivating community and regeneration within ecosystems and among fellow humans and brings that mindset into their work at Ecostudies and beyond.

-Outside of work, you can find Kyra foraging in the woods, talking to plants, reading, gardening, and spending time with the people they love.
+Outside of work, you can find Kyra foraging in the woods, talking to plants, reading, gardening, and hanging out with their cats.

 Restoration Program